yaananth/run-notebook/README.md

 # Run notebook
 ## Usage

-This github action runs a jupyter notebook, parameterizes it using [papermill](https://github.com/yaananth/papermill) and lets you upload produced output as artifact using [upload artifact action](https://github.com/marketplace/actions/upload-artifact)
+This github action runs a jupyter notebook, parameterizes it using [papermill](https://github.com/yaananth/papermill) plus [papermill-origami](https://github.com/noteable-io/papermill-origami) and lets you upload produced output as artifact using [upload artifact action](https://github.com/marketplace/actions/upload-artifact)

 **Note:** Notebook should be using a [parameterized cell](https://github.com/nteract/papermill#parameterizing-a-notebook), this action will inject parameters.